digital-asset/daml/sdk/README.md

 ## Contributing to Daml

-We warmly welcome [contributions](./CONTRIBUTING.md).
-If you are looking for ideas on how to contribute, please browse our [issues](https://github.com/digital-asset/daml/issues).
+We warmly welcome [contributions](../CONTRIBUTING.md).
+If you are looking for ideas on how to contribute, please browse our [issues](https://github.com/digital-asset/daml/issues) or check our list of possible [projects](PROJECTS.md).
 To build and test Daml:

 ### 1. Clone this repository